Case Study · Anonymized profile

 Why anonymized?
 Federal cyber procurement files are operationally sensitive.
 GMA publishes case studies only after explicit client opt-in and only when federal-side sensitivities allow.

 Can you do similar work for us?
-Yes if the firm fits the corridor shape: a DACH cyber or secure-cloud vendor pivoting from EU enterprise into US federal, with a FedRAMP authorization path opening and a US-facing commercial layer that still reads as ISO 27001-first instead of FedRAMP-first.
+Yes if GMA fits the corridor shape: a DACH cyber or secure-cloud vendor pivoting from EU enterprise into US federal, with a FedRAMP authorization path opening and a US-facing website, offer, proof, and follow-up that still lands as ISO 27001-first instead of FedRAMP-first.

 How does this engagement start?
-Discovery conversation, no charge, scoped against the file.
-GMA proposes a Market Entry Sprint first to ship the first US-readable federal posture, then rolls into Cross-Border Build for the full rebuild.
-Pricing is confirmed in discovery, not on the public site.
+Inquiry screening, scoped against the file.
+GMA proposes a Market-Entry Marketing Sprint first to ship the first US-market federal posture, then rolls into Cross-Border Marketing Build for the full rebuild.
+Pricing is discussed after GMA sees the company, market, and work needed.

-If a US federal opening has surfaced a FedRAMP and CMMC posture gap, describe the file.
+If a US federal opening has surfaced a FedRAMP and CMMC status gap, describe the file.

-Tell us which agency or DIB prime opened the door, where the FedRAMP path sits, and what the US-facing surface still leads with.
+Share which agency or DIB prime opened the door, where the FedRAMP path sits, and what the US website, deck, and sales material still leads with.
 Response within one business day.